 Only state residents may access New Jersey public records.
-New Jersey laws specify that only "citizens of the state" may inspect or examine government records.
+New Jersey laws specify that only "citizens of the state" may inspect or examine public records in New Jersey.
 As a result, state agencies do not process anonymous requests.
-Record seekers may be required to provide a valid government-issued I.D during their request.
-Citizens who have been convicted of a crime may also be prevented from accessing certain records (such as the personal information of a victim connected to their offense).
+Record seekers may need to provide a valid government-issued I.D. when submitting their requests.
+Citizens convicted of a crime may also be prevented from accessing certain records (such as the personal information of a victim connected to their offense).

-Note: New Jersey is one of eight states that restricts public record access to only state residents
+Note: New Jersey is one of eight states that restrict public record access to only state residents

-Generally, record custodians may refuse the disclosure of a record if it's found to contain protected government or private information.
-Although the New Jersey Open Records Act permits the inspection of all government records kept, maintained, or made by an agency, office, or commission, it provides some exemptions.
+Although the New Jersey Open Records Act permits the inspection of all government records kept, maintained, or produced by a government agency, office, or commission, it provides 27 exemptions.
 Some of these include:

 - Records containing academic test questions and answers